-- WAPI 2015 ends with closing remarks from Executive Director of WANEP, Mr. Chukwuemeka Eze
+- Executive Director of WANEP, Mr. Chukwuemeka Eze officially opens WAPI

-- Maj Gen OB Akwa, Commandant-KAIPTC delivering his closing statement at the end of WAPI 2015
+- Maj Gen OB Akwa, Commandant-KAIPTC speaks to the media

-The 13th session of the West Africa Peacebuilding Institute, WAPI which holds from March 2nd to 26th, 2015 has commenced with over 50 participants across West Africa and beyond including South Sudan and Zimbabwe as well as participants from the ECOWAS Commission and the African Union.
+The 14th session of the West Africa Peacebuilding Institute, WAPI opened on Monday August 24th 2015 in Accra, Ghana with over 50 participants from West Africa, Ethiopia, Rwanda and South Africa in attendance.
+The WAPI 14th Session under the theme: ‘Enabling Peacebuilding Practice,’ will run from August 24th to September 4th, 2015 and also included participants from regional and sub regional organisations such as the ECOWAS Commission and the African Union (AU).
 WAPI is one of the flagship programs of the West Africa Network for Peacebuilding, WANEP and is run in partnership with the Kofi Annan International Peacekeeping Training Centre (KAIPTC).

 The Commandant of KAIPTC, Major General O.B.
 Akwa in declaring the session opened underscored the relevance of the program, which has been structured to adequately respond to the current and future challenges of peacebuilding in Africa.
 Major Akwa adjudged that over the years, interest in WAPI has grown substantially, with evidence in the increasing number of participants in each session.
 He added that the consistency and quality of training received by participants only reiterate the astuteness, dedication and commitment of the faculty members of WAPI.
 In commending the strategic partnership with WANEP, Major Akwa informed the gathering that the partnership was renewed in 2014 for another five years with a key element as the development of courses and trainings that respond effectively to the changing face of conflict in our West Africa region.